su8code/ethioclicks-javaapp/project/our-sample-program.md

 [Blog: Connect MySQL Database Server with Java Project in Netbeans IDE](https://www.tutorialsfield.com/how-to-connect-mysql-database-in-java-using-netbeans)

-## How To Successfully run The Project on Your Computer ?
+### How To Successfully run The Project on Your Computer ?

-### step 1. open the project in netbeans IDE
+#### step 1. open the project in netbeans IDE
-### step 2. add the Database Connector Driver into your project([How to Add Database Driver](https://www.tutorialsfield.com/how-to-connect-mysql-database-in-java-using-netbeans))
+#### step 2. add the Database Connector Driver into your project([How to Add Database Driver](https://www.tutorialsfield.com/how-to-connect-mysql-database-in-java-using-netbeans))
-### step 3. start your MySQL Server
+#### step 3. start your MySQL Server
-### step 4: under your MySQL Workspace Create the Database named `ethioclicks_database` and inside that make a new table named `user_profile_data`
+#### step 4: under your MySQL Workspace Create the Database named `ethioclicks_database` and inside that make a new table named `user_profile_data`

 since the program stores the user personnal informations inside the `ethioclicks_database` database we need to set up and create the database make a table  `user_profile_data` as follows.

+The MySQL Workbench Software Will Help Us Run MySQL much easily and you can directly copy the codes here and paste it under your MySQL Workbench to make the database and the table.

 Creating Database
 ```